According to the American Cancer Society, lung cancer is known for being the main cause of cancer death among women and men globally.

 The system used by the researchers, S4ND, separated input data into a grid of cells before performing classification for all cells at the same time.
 About 36 of its convolution layers (consisting five “densely connected” blocks made up of six layers) considered information drawn from the whole scan in a bid to project the existence of nodules in a given cell.

 The researchers conducted their training of S4ND on one Nvidia Titan XP GPU workstation featuring 64 GB of RAM.
 The fed it with 888 CT scans derived from the Luna dataset, which is a public dataset of CT lung cancer scans that have been interpreted by human radiologists.

 The scans had been sampled to allow them to appear in random areas in a bid to avoid any case of bias.
 To test the accuracy of the system, the researchers involved fed the scans into it again.
 However, the second time, they moved in four different directions by 32 pixels.

 The S4ND proved to be better in dealing with the variation in position, shapes, and textures of nodules compared to traditional computer-backed detection systems.
 Also, the researchers revealed that the system had an easier time in reconciling all the discrepancies existing between huge search spaces and the relatively small nodes as well.

-“We experimentally validate[d] the proposed network’s performance … on publicly available LUNA data set, with extensive comparison with the natural object detector networks as well as the state of the art lung nodule detection methods.
+“We experimentally validate[d] the proposed network’s performance … on publicly available LUNA data set, with an extensive comparison with the natural object detector networks as well as the state of the art lung nodule detection methods.
 A promising future direction will be to combine diagnosis stage with the detection,” the researchers wrote.